operatortwo/Mmultitool/README.md

 The player is designed for monitoring one or more events in the list and also for other internal purposes.

 ### Midifile Writer
 Just started.
-Mainly to write created or edited content to a standard MidiFile.
+Mainly to write created or edited content to a standard MidiFile Type 1.
-Further development work is still necessary
+Further development work is still necessary, for example implementing Type 0 and an option dialog.

+### EventList Writer
+Allows changing single events in the list.
+Contains some code parts for converting, displaying and changing MidiEvents and MetaEvents.

+### TrackView
+The well-known piano roll view. **Currently only a view, no editing options yet**.
+Contains work related to displaying notes in a scalable and scrollable panel.
+These panels are then stacked vertically to display multiple tracks at once.

 ---
 ### Using from WinForms
 The library can also be used by a WinForms application, although there may be restrictions when using the controls.
-For example, in a WPF Application, EventLister's DataGridRowBackground property appears in the VisualStudio Properties window and can be edited there, while in a WinForms application the EventLister control is hidden behind the ElementHost and the properties are only accessible via code.
+For example, in a **WPF** application, EventLister's DataGridRowBackground property appears in the VisualStudio Properties window and can be edited there, while in a **WinForms** application the EventLister control is hidden behind the ElementHost and the properties are only accessible via code.

 ```
 EventLister1.DataGridRowBackground = Brushes.AliceBlue